nordeck/matrix-neoboard/.changeset/angry-horses-wash.md

 '@nordeck/matrix-neoboard-react-sdk': minor
 ---

-add shortcuts for reordering elements (bring to top, bring to bottom)
+Add shortcuts to reorder elements: bring to front, bring to back